Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes: Survey Results

 FIR emission has been observed in some IVCs (e.g., Planck Collaboration XXIV 2011; Planck Collaboration XI 2014), and the infrared cirrus was shown to correlate with \Htwo\ absorption (Gillmon \& Shull 2006).
 In our statistical analysis of velocity effects, we included 17 strong IVCs with the low-velocity gas.
 These sight lines are marked by asterisks in column~10 of Table~1.
 We excluded all HVCs and most IVCs from the column densities of low velocity gas.
 The excluded IVCs have velocities well separated from the low-velocity 21-cm emission near the LSR.
 Included with the low-velocity gas were 10 of the 39 IVCs in group~1, and 7 of the 27 IVCs in group~2.
 They are all well-known structures: eight sight lines through the Intermediate Velocity Arch (IV Arch), three through the S1 cloud, four through IV18, and one each through IV19 and IV26.

 Planck Collaboration XXIV (2011) noted that IVCs had different FIR properties, with different emission cross sections, often 50\% lower compared to the low-velocity clouds.
 There is also evidence for grain disruption in intermediate velocity absorbers, including the ``Routly-Spitzer effect" (Routly \& Spitzer 1952) in which elevated \CaII/\NaI\ ratios are observed at increasing cloud velocity.
 Similar effects are observed in the rising abundances of refractory elements (Si, Fe) with increasing cloud velocity (Shull \etal\ 1977).
-There has been no strong evidence for dust in HVCs (e.g., Wakker \& Boulanger 1986; D\'esert \etal\ 1988) other than an unconfirmed claim of IR emission in one HVC (Miville-Desch\^enes \etal\ 2005).
+There has been no strong evidence for dust emission in HVCs (e.g., Wakker \& Boulanger 1986; D\'esert \etal\ 1988) other than an unconfirmed claim of IR emission in one HVC (Miville-Desch\^enes \etal\ 2005).
 Fox \etal\ (2023) reported indirect evidence for some dust in Complex C, based on sub-solar differential abundance ratios of refractory elements (Fe/S, Si/S, Al/S) relative to sulfur, which is assumed to be undepleted.
+Similar depletion measurements have been seen in the Leading Arm of the Magellanic Stream (Richter \etal\ 2018).